OuhscBbmc/redcap-manual-v1/check/testing.md

 * Are calculated variables producing correct answers?
 * Can the investigators confirm who has been approved as key personnel by the IRB so only those people are given access to the REDCap project?

+### User-Friendly Appearance {#sec-check-testing-others-appearance}

-### Ask the individuals testing your instruments/survey if the forms/surveys are user-friendly in appearance {#sec-check-testing-others-appearance}
+_Ask the individuals testing your instruments/survey if the forms/surveys are user-friendly in its appearance_

 * Are the colors easy on the eyes?
 * Are colors acceptable for people who are color-blind?
 * If a team will be entering data directly into REDCap (i.e., it is not a public survey), are the instruments too long?
 Could the instrument be broken up into shorter instruments so the data entry person doesn't feel like they're working on the Great Wall of China?
 * Could some items be put into a table using the rich text editor in a descriptive field?
 These tables can save space and require less scrolling by the data entry person.
 Ask your REDCap Administrator how to do that.

+## After testing {#sec-check-testing-completed}

-## When the testers have completed their testing {#sec-check-testing-completed}
+_When the testers have completed their testing_

+### Necessary Changes {#sec-check-testing-completed-necessary}

-### Make any necessary changes to the survey or data instrument. {#sec-check-testing-completed-necessary}
+_Make any necessary changes to the survey or data instrument_

+### Respond to Feedback {#sec-check-testing-completed-feedback}

-### Review suggested changes and make changes based on their feedback. {#sec-check-testing-completed-feedback}
+_Review suggested changes and make changes based on their feedback_

+### Inspect Test Data {#sec-check-testing-completed-inspect}

-### Look at the data that the testers entered into REDCap  {#sec-check-testing-completed-inspect}
+_Look at the data that the testers entered into REDCap_

 * Click on Data Exports, Reports and Stats on the left side of your screen, then click on the View Report button to see the entered data.
 * Does any of the  information look like it would be unusable or is not as expected?
 * Can the field be modified with data validation settings?
 * Make corrections to the field if necessary.
 These corrections need to be done before the project is in production for actual data collection because you can lose data by changing the variables in production.

+### Convert to Notes {#sec-check-testing-completed-notes}

-### Are there any text boxes that need to be turned into notes fields? {#sec-check-testing-completed-notes}
+_Are there any text boxes that need to be turned into notes fields?_

+## Once Satisfied {#sec-check-testing-satisfied}

-## When you are satisfied that everything is perfect {#sec-check-testing-satisfied}
+_When you are satisfied that everything is perfect_

+### Project Setup {#sec-check-testing-satisfied-setup}

-### Move your project to production status by (1) clicking on "Project Setup" tab:  {#sec-check-testing-satisfied-setup}
+_Move your project to production status by (1) clicking on "Project Setup" tab_

+### Move project to production {#sec-check-testing-satisfied-move}

-### Then scroll down, and (2) click on the button "Move project to production." {#sec-check-testing-satisfied-move}
+_Then scroll down, and (2) click on the button "Move project to production."_

+### Keep ALL data saved so far {#sec-check-testing-satisfied-keep}

-### If you have real data entered and don't want to lose it, click on "Keep ALL data saved so far." {#sec-check-testing-satisfied-keep}
+_If you have real data entered and don't want to lose it, click on "Keep ALL data saved so far."_

-### Is everything test data? {#sec-check-testing-satisfied-fake}
+### If everything is test data,  {#sec-check-testing-satisfied-fake}

 * If so, remember to click on "Delete ALL data in the project (including any survey responses), calendar events, documents uploaded onto forms/surveys, and all archived data export files stored in the File Repository, and any logged events that pertain to data collection."

+### Request Admin to Move  {#sec-check-testing-satisfied-request}

-### Click on the button "Yes, Request Admin to Move to Production Status."  {#sec-check-testing-satisfied-request}
+_Click on the button "Yes, Request Admin to Move to Production Status."_